 Click on the link to see a review article from the World Health Organisation on Therapeutic Use of Hyperbaric Oxygen Therapy for Children with Autism Spectrum Disorder.

 If you are the parent of a special-needs child and are considering Hyperbaric Oxygen Therapy, you will be reassured to know that our Hyperbaric Chambers are large and roomy enough to allow you to join your child during Hyperbaric Oxygen Therapy.
 You can read to your child, play a game, or watch a video during the treatment.

 Foot ulcers are a significant source of morbidity, mortality, and diminished quality of life for patients with diabetes.
 Ulcer development is often due to a combination of diabetic neuropathy and peripheral vascular disease.
 This decreases the supply of oxygen to the affected extremity known as Hypoxia.
 Hypoxia can cause otherwise trivial lesions to progress rapidly into infection, gangrene, and in many cases can lead to limb amputations.

 Hyperbaric Oxygen Therapy increases the amount of oxygen dissolved in the plasma thereby allowing ischemic tissues to achieve levels of oxygenation that would otherwise be impossible.

 Hyperbaric Oxygen Therapy stimulates angiogenesis which means growing new blood vessels and improvement to tissues.
-In 2007 HBOT was shown to cause an increase in new Stem Cell release from our bone marrow into our circulation, thus repairing natural damage with the normal ageing process.
+In 2007 HBOT was shown to cause an increase in new Stem Cell release from our bone marrow into our circulation, thus repairing natural damage with the normal aging process.
 Hyperbaric Oxygen Therapy has been also shown to have huge detoxification effects and suppresses inflammation.
 Most of our chronic diseases are now recognized to result from chronic inflammation.

 Whether you are a professional athlete or just somebody who enjoys challenging your body, your participation in sports or other taxing physical activities.
 The utilization of HBOT sessions can give you the edge you need to perform at your personal best, every time.